 3. Professional and social communities and the importance of a collective and shared narrative

-4. Spiritual formation, growth and holistic wellness
+4. Spiritual formation, growth and holistic wellness.

-She is a widely sought-after speaker and communications consultant invited to colleges, universities, for-profit and non-profit organizations, religious institutions, and conferences across the United States, Europe, Africa, and Australia.
+She is a widely sought-after speaker and communications consultant invited to colleges, universities, for-profit and non-profit organizations, for-profit institutions, and conferences across the United States, Europe, Africa, and Australia.
 She has been listed as one of seven top Young Influencers of the next generation by Catalyst.
 In June, 2012 Okoro had the honor of being the first woman of African descent to speak at the historic American Church in Paris.
 (Martin Luther King Jr. was the first man of African descent to preach there in October 1965)

 Born in New York City, Enuma Okoro is a Nigerian-American raised in four countries on three continents.
-Her academic background and training is in Psychology, Communications, Theology and Counseling.
+Her academic background and training is in Communications, Psychology, Public Speaking, Theology and Counseling.
 She is a former Editor-in-Chief for SpotLight™ Quarterly Magazine, a certified Spiritual Director in the Ignatian tradition, and she holds a Master of Divinity degree from Duke University Divinity School of which she is the former Director for the Center for Theological Writing.